Nordic Athletics Championships

-The Nordic Athletics Championships was an international athletics competition between Nordic countries – Finland, Sweden, Norway, Denmark and Iceland.
-It was held on three occasions, in 1961, 1963 and 1965.
+The Nordic Athletics Championships is an international athletics competition between Nordic countries – Finland, Sweden, Norway, Denmark and Iceland.
+In its original form, it was held on three occasions, in 1961, 1963 and 1965.

+In the 2000s, there were several Nordic Championships held for under-20 and under-23 athletes.
+In 2023, the senior competition was revitalized and held again in Copenhagen.

 Events

 The competition programme featured a total of 34 individual Nordic Championship athletics events, 22 for men and 12 for women.
 The limited number of events for women reflected that of the Olympic programme of the time.
+In 2023, it returned with an equal number of events for both sexes, save for the women's steeplechase.